-In the unlikely event a teacher has not arrived within ten minutes of the class starting, the Vice President for Academic Affairs should be contacted immediately.
+In the unlikely event a teacher has not arrived within 10 minutes of the class starting, the Provost should be contacted immediately.
 Students are not allowed to leave class until they receive official notification.
+The official start time for all classes will be noted according to the College clock in that classroom.